Lifting homotopy T-algebra maps to strict maps: Computations

-All other entries are trivial so the spectral sequence collapses at $E_2.$ The $\bQ$ in $E_2^{1,1}$ detects an infinite family of $\ei$ maps which, because they land in positive filtration, induce the same $\hi$ map $\epsilon$.
-It can be shown that this infinite family is generated by the morphism of $\ei$ rings induced by the Hopf map $S^3\rightarrow S^2$. \end{example}
+All other entries are trivial so the spectral sequence collapses at $E_2.$ The $\bQ$ in $E_2^{1,1}$ detects an infinite family of homotopically distinct $\ei$ maps which, because they land in positive filtration, induce the same $\hi$ map $\epsilon$.
+It can be shown that this infinite family is generated by the morphism of $\ei$ rings induced by the Hopf map $S^3\rightarrow S^2$ \cite[\S~3.2]{Noe14}. \end{example}

-In the previous example, the spectral sequence vanished above the 1-line guaranteeing collapse of the spectral sequence and an algebraic description of the space of $\ei$-maps.
+In the previous example, the spectral sequence vanished above the 1-line.
+This guaranteed the collapse of the spectral sequence and provided an algebraic description of the homotopy groups of the space of $\ei$ maps.
 This is because the map $\bQ\rightarrow \pi_*H\bQ^{S^2}$ is a local complete intersection morphism and hence the higher Andr\'e-Quillen cohomology groups vanish.
-We will say a morphism of $A\rightarrow B$ of graded commutative rings is a local complete intersection, resp.~smooth, resp.~\'etale, if the relative cotangent complex $L_{B/A}$ \cite{Qui70} has projective dimension at most one, resp.~is projective, resp.~is contractible.
+We will say a morphism $A\rightarrow B$ of graded commutative rings is formally a local complete intersection, resp.~smooth, resp.~\'etale, if the relative cotangent complex $L_{B/A}$ \cite{Qui70} has projective dimension at most one, resp.~is projective, resp.~is contractible.